mdschirmer/WMHP/README.md

 This project, although developed with the use of GPUs, can be readily evaluated on CPUs only.
 Should not take much longer than 1min per patient.

-Within nCerebro, a fixture folder with some additional files need to be created.
-These need to be downloaded separately from here:
+Within nCerebro, please put the following files:

 https://www.dropbox.com/sh/ksjfog2cbl69b6s/AAA-hmRb5TYcnLlKsvczuUZ4a?dl=0

+in a folder called fixtures

+`nCerebro/fixtures`

 ## Usage